ltaylanozgur/energy-project/README.md

 <a id='section1'></a>
 ### Objective

-The objective is to carry out a detailed analysis of the carbon dioxide emissions and energy consumption per country, analysing trends, commonalities and the influence of different features.
+The objective is to carry out a detailed analysis of the carbon dioxide emissions and energy consumption per country, analyzing trends, commonalities, and the influence of different features.
-The idea came up as a result of the increasing concern about climate change and the Paris Agreement targets, which almost all the countries signed in 2016.
+The idea came up as a result of the increasing concern about climate change and the Paris Agreement targets, which almost all the countries signed in 2016 to tackle climate change.
+The main goal of this agreement is to reduce the global greenhouse gas emissions and limit the temperature to below 2 degrees.
 Regarding these targets, some questions were presented:
 * Are the European countries leading the CO2 emissions reduction in the last 20 years?
 * Are global economic powers more efficient in CO2 emissions reduction?
 * Is the share of renewable energy within the energy mix increasing in the last years?